-The finished partition thickness shall not be less than the partition thickness described for the door frame
+The finished partition thickness shall not be less than the partition thickness described for the door frame.

-The gap between the frame and the surrounding structure must be treated in accordance with the recommendations to be found by reference to BS 8214: 2008 according to performance.
-OR, as recommended by reference to: Section 14 - Fire Door Installation.
+The gap between the frame and the surrounding structure should be treated in accordance with the recommendations to be found by reference to BS 8214 : 2008 according to performance.
+(See also Section 14 - Fire Door Installation).